 - Representing yourself in court is a big decision.
-In many matters, such as a disputed divorce or a complicated child custody case, it may be best to get legal advice.
+In many matters, such as a disputed Dissolution of Marriage or a complicated Child Custody case, it may be best to get legal advice.
 You may need to consult an attorney to determine that you are doing the right thing and that you are fully prepared for the court hearing.
 If you are unsure, it may be best to seek the help of an attorney. - Look over the forms and materials you are going to present in court.
 Make sure they are filled in accurately and completely and that you have made the proper number of copies for the court. - Make notes before you go to court so you are prepared and know exactly what you want to say. - Be prepared to provide any information requested by judges and court staff.
-Remember: The judge cannot speak to you about your case except when your case is in court and when the other party is there.
-Court staff can help you with questions such as when your hearing is scheduled but they cannot give you legal advice or recommendations about what you should do. - Dress professionally, as you would for an important event.
-This means that your clothing should be neat and clean and that you are well groomed.
+Remember: The Judge cannot speak to you about your case except when your case is in court and when the other party is present.
+Court staff can help you with questions such as when your hearing is scheduled, but they cannot give you legal advice or recommendations about what you should do.